Kaburum/tracking-test-landing/api/API.md

 Set these environment variables in Azure Static Web Apps settings:
 - `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint URL
 - `AZURE_OPENAI_KEY`: Your Azure OpenAI API key
-- `AZURE_OPENAI_DEPLOYMENT`: Deployment name (default: "gpt-35-turbo")
+- `AZURE_OPENAI_DEPLOYMENT`: Text generation deployment (default: "gpt-35-turbo")

+**Note**: DALL-E 3 deployment must be available at the same endpoint for image generation.

-If not configured, the endpoint will use mock humorous responses.
+If not configured, the endpoint will use mock humorous responses and placeholder images.

 **System Prompt** (AI Mode):
 ```